NiluPlatform/go-ethereum/README.md

 ```
 docker run -d --name ethereum-node -v /Users/alice/ethereum:/root \
            -p 8545:8545 -p 30303:30303 \
-           ethereum/client-go --fast --cache=512
+           ethereum/client-go
 ```

-This will start geth in fast sync mode with a DB memory allowance of 512MB just as the above command does.
+This will start geth in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 There is also an `alpine` tag available for a slim version of the image.

 Do not forget `--rpcaddr 0.0.0.0`, if you want to access RPC from other containers and/or hosts.
 By default, `geth` binds to the local interface and RPC endpoints is not accessible from the outside.